hellochang/hellochang.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: NOOOOOOOOOOO
+subtitle: Hello!
 ---

-I'm Chang
+To whomever that happened to came across this website:

-- I'm a student
+I'm Chang Liu, a university student majoring in Math.
+Here are some fun facts about me:

-What else do you need?
+- I want to learn skateboarding
+- I love cranberries cookies

 ### My story